 The Society Of St. Vincent de Paul is an international lay Catholic organization committed to offer person-to-person help to all those in need.
 St. Monica's conference of the society is part of the Indianapolis Council, providing volunteers to their food pantry, distribution center, and Mission 27 resale store.
 We, with support from St. Monica School, provide food baskets to the poor at Thanksgiving.
 Our conference is also able to provide Christmas gifts to needy families through parishioners' participation in our Advent giving tree program.
 St. Monica's St. Vincent de Paul conference welcomes those who just want to volunteer a few times or become active members.
 We meet the 2nd and 4th Mondays of each month at 7:00 PM in the school conference room.
-For more information, please contact Bernie Hoefer at (317) 253-2193, opt.
-2, email [email protected], or at [email protected]"
+For more information, please contact MaryAnn Carter at [email protected]

 Young at Heart

 Young at Heart is a social and religious group for seniors.
 Interest is in friendship and concern for members and others.
 The group meets monthly for membership-provided lunch, fun, games and entertainment.
 Meetings typically include speakers, musicians, and other forms of entertainment.
 The group works on projects for the benefit of the parish.
 Contact Benita Reed, (317) 253-2193, opt.
 2 or email [email protected]

 For more Iinformation on Youth Athletics & CYO click here.

 The athletic committee oversees all sports at St. Monica and is charged with:

 - Establishing policy regarding all athletics